 - foot abnormalities, such as Charcot’s foot

-- a weakened skin barrier
+- weakening the skin barrier

-- reduced collagen production
+- reducing collagen production

 People who experience poor wound healing due to the effects of diabetes on the nerves and blood vessels might also experience other complications.
 These include heart disease, kidney disease, and eye problems.

 If an untreated wound becomes infected, the infection may spread locally to muscle and bone.
 Doctors call this osteomyelitis.

 Sometimes, people with uncontrolled infections develop sepsis, which occurs when an infection spreads into the bloodstream.
 Sepsis can be life threatening.

 People with diabetes can use specific strategies to minimize the time it takes for a wound to heal.
 These include managing blood glucose, practicing thorough foot care, and treating wounds as they occur.

 - patting the skin dry before applying moisturizer